tmkeil/Inception/README.md

 ```
 docker run -it <image>
 ```
+When you run: `docker run -it ubuntu bash`, you are logged in into the bash inside the ubuntu container.

 ## Port Mapping
 The underlying host, where docker is installed is called docker host or docker engine.